bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-get-fields.md

-# Get Warehouse Accounting Document Fields catalog.document.getFields
+# Get Inventory Management Document Fields catalog.document.getFields

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will complete it soon.

 {% endnote %}